huseyineergin/stremio-template/README.md

 When using PostgreSQL for AIOStreams’ database, set `POSTGRES_PASSWORD`, `POSTGRES_USER`, and `POSTGRES_DB`.

-> **Note:** When NOT using PostgreSQL for AIOStreams’ database, comment out the PostgreSQL related entries in `apps/aiostreams/compose.yaml`.
+> **Note:** When NOT using PostgreSQL for AIOStreams’ database, comment out the PostgreSQL related entries in `apps/aiostreams/compose.yaml` file.

 6. Set the following values in the `apps/authelia/.env` file:
 - `REDIS_PASSWORD`